-Two years after the tragedy, what reactions should we expect to see in our children?
+As we approach the passage of another year, what reactions should we expect to see in our children?

-- Many children and adults are still having reactions to the tragedy that happened almost two years ago.
-They may appear to be "back to normal" but still at times be feeling sad, scared, anxious or angry. - Children may not tell their parents or other adults that they have times when they are feeling upset or worried because they are embarrassed about these feelings or do not want to upset their parents. - Share your concerns and feelings and how you cope with them. - Allow children to own their feelings-if they feel scared, they are scared, even if their fears are unrealistic.
-Provide appropriate reassurance, but also help them learn to deal with fear, sadness and other difficult emotions. - Invite children to talk with you about what is bothering them.
+- Survivors of the tragedy may appear to be "back to normal" but still at times be feeling sad, scared, anxious or angry. - Children and adults may be distressed about other troubling events in their lives when they are reminded about the tragedy - even if their own experiences are unrelated., such as losses from other causes including the COVID-19 pandemic, violence within their own community, or racial inequities they continue to experience.
+These other losses and stressors may understandably have primary importance for them. - Children may not tell their parents or other adults that they have times when they are feeling upset or worried because they are embarrassed about these feelings or do not want to upset their parents. - Share your concerns and feelings and how you cope with them. - Allow children to own their feelings if they feel scared, they are scared, even if their fears are unrealistic.
+Provide appropriate reassurance, but also help them learn to deal with grief, fear, sadness and other difficult emotions. - Invite children to talk with you about what is bothering them.
 It is, though, generally not appropriate to force them to talk (unless you are concerned that they may hurt themselves or others or are otherwise placing themselves in danger).
-Remain available and present, but wait for them to accept the invitation.
+Remain available and present but wait for them to accept the invitation.

-- Some signs of distress to look for include: - Sadness or depressed or irritable mood - Anxiety or fears - Problems with attention or new or worsening academic difficulties - Changes in behavior - Social isolation or withdrawal from friends or activities that were previously enjoyed - o Changes in appetite or sleep - Physical complaints such as feeling tired, headaches, or stomach aches - Acting less mature; having trouble getting along with friends or family members - New onset or increase in use of alcohol, tobacco, or drugs - Risky behaviors - At the two-year mark, even children who are not still having significant difficulty may again experience some of the feelings they felt around the time of the tragedy and/or be reminded of feelings of loss related to the death of a friend (or friends) or family member(s).
+- Some signs of distress to look for include: - Sadness or depressed or irritable mood Anxiety or fears - Problems with attention or new or worsening academic difficulties - Changes in behavior - Social isolation or withdrawal from friends or activities that were previously enjoyed - Changes in appetite or sleep - Physical complaints such as feeling tired, headaches, or stomach aches - Acting less mature; having trouble getting along with friends or family members - Onset or increase in use of alcohol, tobacco, or drugs - Risky behaviors